lokanx/lokanx.github.io/_posts/en/2023-10-27-gitea-runner-build-docker-containers.md

 4. Now you should have your first runner up and running, check in Gitea that it's actually popped up.
 5. Enable actions for all your git repositories that you want, it's a checkbox named actions under git repository basic settings.

 Now lets create a CI/CD pipeline for your git repository.
-I assume you are cabable of creating the Dockerfile needed yourself.
+I assume you are capable of creating the Dockerfile needed yourself.
+The example bellow I took from a project with node backend using the express framework.
 ```yaml
 #
 # .gitea/gitea-ci.yaml